Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 ### The N50 length

 N50 is a metric indicating the distribution of contig lengths in an assembly.
-The value of N50 indicates that 50% of the total sequence is in contigs that are the that size or larger.
+The value of N50 indicates that 50% of the total sequence is in contigs that are that size or larger.
 For a more thorough introduction to N50, read [What's N50?
 By The Molecular Ecologist](https://www.molecularecologist.com/2017/03/29/whats-n50/).

 It indicates the average size of the contigs the assembly software has produced.
 A higher N50 length means that more of the assembly is in longer fragments.
 That means the chunks of sequence produced by the assembler are, on average, larger.